johnycordeiro/DRIPPS/README.md

 <!---:label:figure-mainview --->
 *Figure 1: The DRIPPS application to load and explore DRel corpora.*

 The table presents one sentence per line with its corresponding annotations: Discourse Relation (DR), Semantic Role (SR), etc. The last column contains the sentences, which are not entirely visible.
 However, each table's selected sentence is totally visible below in a specific box for that purpose (light yellow colour).
 The set of buttons above the table, on the right-hand side, allows one to select the varieties/languages’ examples to be shown.
 Each one of these buttons can be independently activated and deactivated, meaning that different sets of varieties/languages can be combined and loaded into the table.
-In the screenshot we can see that only the European (EP) and Brazilian Portuguese (BP) varieties are selected.
+In the screenshot, we can see that only the European (EP) and Brazilian Portuguese (BP) varieties are selected.

 ![File DRIPPS2.png](DRIPPS2.png)
 <!---:label:figure-statistics --->